tanpham253/nextjs/README.md

 ![Dir](public/server-client.png)

-Client should only put on components don't require others Server component can't be imported to Client components Client components contain functions
+Client should only put on components don't require others.
+Server component can't be imported to Client components

+Client components contain functions

 Navigation in next/navigation (for client components) for server use Link